 Ian and Carly Coop – England

-Ian has done seven joBerg2c events and Carly six.
+Ian has done nine joBerg2c events and Carly eight.
 They know the event inside out.
 If you would like to know about our event and some comparisons to others style wise then give them a shout.
 The have awesome experience in staying on in South Africa for extended holidays too.
 Home – London

 The United States, Canada and the Americas region

 Carlos and Sophie Garcia – USA (doing it tandem style)